About Tension Myositis Syndrome and chronic pain help

 Dr Sarno believes it’s important to resume all physical activity as soon as possible.
 Once you’ve accepted the TMS diagnosis and figured out what’s really going on with your pain, it follows that there’s nothing physically wrong with you.
 Therefore, there’s no more reason not to do the things you want to do and thought you couldn’t anymore.
 He recognises the role fear plays in keeping us stuck and encourages all his patients to resume normal activity, EVEN IF they’re scared.
 Using the same logic, he also recommends that patients stop all the physical therapy they’re doing to get better as it’s no longer necessary.

-Drain That Pain is Pain Elimination not Pain Management.
+Pain work using Hypnosis is not new.
 A powerful healing technique that uses conversational hypnosis and signals with the Unconscious and Conscious Mind.

-Craig Denny believes that there is no limit to the changes the client can make – Drain That Whatever.
+Craig Denny believes that there is no limit to the changes the client can make.

-Drain That Pain has been successfully used to let go of chronic pain, including arthritis, sciatica, lower back pain, chronic pain in all parts of the body, chronic anxiety, fibromyalgia, chronic fatigue syndrome, lupus, brain fog, migraines, trigeminal neuralgia, tinnitus and other switches including emotional pain, IBS and addictive substances.
+Pain work using Hypnosis has been successfully used to let go of chronic pain, including arthritis, sciatica, lower back pain, chronic pain in all parts of the body, chronic anxiety, fibromyalgia, chronic fatigue syndrome, lupus, brain fog, migraines, trigeminal neuralgia, tinnitus and other switches including emotional pain, IBS and addictive substances.
 Find the Origin of Pain – TMS, and how it realities to you.